|

 sailor.
 She attended school in Toronto and learned to transmit messages on

-Canadian government was not predisposed to accept women in the services.
-On
+Canadian government was not predisposed to accept women in the services at

 June 13, 1941 she became the first Canadian woman to serve in the Merchant